accetto/argbash-docker/README.md

 The original **README** for the Docker image can be found [here][matejak-github-argbash-docker-readme].

-You can build the `argbash` container from the project's root directory like this:
+You can build the `argbash-docker` image from the project's root directory like this:

 ```shell
 docker build -f ./docker/Dockerfile -t accetto/argbash-docker .
 ```

+You can also download the image from the Docker Hub repository [accetto/argbash-docker][this-dockerhub].

 Enjoy using **argbash**, it's a nice tool.
 The credit goes to the original author(s).